node-js-libs/cli/README.md

 *Note: `file` can be omitted if you want to work with stdin*

-cli also has blocking methods that collect all input before calling callback
+cli also has methods that collect all stdin before calling callback

     cli.withStdin(callback);        //callback receives stdin as a string cli.withStdinLines(callback);   //callback receives (lines, newline)